Simulus: Combining Improvements in Sample-Efficient World Model Agents: Experiments

 \subsection{Ablation Studies}

 We ablate the intrinsic rewards, prioritized replay, and regression-as-classification to demonstrate their individual contributions to \AlgName{}'s performance.
 In each experiment, \AlgName{} is modified by disabling a single component.
 Due to limited computational resources, we consider a subset of 8 tasks for each of the Atari and DMC benchmarks, and exclude Craftax from this analysis.
-For Atari 100K, we used games in which significant improvements were observed.
+For Atari 100K, we report results on games exhibiting significant performance variation.
 For DMC, we chose a subset that includes different embodiments.
 We defer the specific environment names to Appendix \ref{sec:appendix-impl-details}.

 The results are presented in Figure~\ref{fig:ablations-results}.
 Although all components contributed to \AlgName{}'s final performance, intrinsic rewards were especially crucial for achieving competitive performance in both benchmarks.
 Interestingly, the Atari 100K results indicate that combining all three components yields a significantly stronger algorithm.
 These findings also suggest that both prioritized world model replay and regression-as-classification enhance the effectiveness of intrinsic rewards.